"And as you wish that others would do to you, do so to them."

 If our school is alerted to the fact that a child may have a difficulty in learning we will collect all relevant information and plan a relevant differentiated curriculum.
 There is careful recording of children’s special educational needs, targets set and action taken.
 This is achieved in close consultation with parents.
 The school encourages children with special educational needs to be involved in decisions and takes account of their views.

-Please click here to view the Inclusion Policy, which includes information about our provision for children with special educational needs, disabilities, English as an additional language, children who are classed as pupil premium, children in care and gifted and talented students.
+Please click here to view the Inclusion Policy, which includes information about our provision for children with special educational needs, disabilities, English as an additional language, children who are classed as pupil premium and children in care.

 Please click here to view our SEND information report, which provides parents and carers with information about how we support our pupils with additional needs.